pmeade/Forge/README.md

 ## License

-Private project - All rights reserved
+This project is licensed under the MIT License - see the LICENSE file for details.